korunosk/geometry-of-text-summarization-paper/README.md

 ## Start bert-as-service

-Currently we are using [Transformers](https://github.com/huggingface/transformers).
+Currently, we are using [Transformers](https://github.com/huggingface/transformers).

 ```bash
 # Activate environment